microsoft/pai/docs/hadoop/hdfs_service.md

 ## Data Migration <a name="Data_Migration"></a>

-HDFS support configure multipath, if just need to expand current storage, you could keep current path and append a new disk path as below:
+HDFS support configure multipath.
+If just need to expand current storage, you could keep current path and append a new disk as below:
 1. Stop hadoop data node.
     ```bash
     python paictl.py service stop -n hadoop-data-node